 What is Gazundering?

-gazundering is when a buyer may suddenly lower their offer last minute before they exchange contracts.
+Gazundering is when a buyer may suddenly lower their offer last minute before they exchange contracts.
 Sellers often feel pressured and forced to accept because turning down the new, lesser offer could mean restarting over and causing an entire property chain to fall apart.

 Is it legal to gazunder?